sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.4 =
+* You can now change the OTP sender email address and name.
+Spanish translation added.

 = 4.3.5 =
 * Inserting the TFA Form as first element in form.
 Enables sending the form with return-key in all browsers.